blazingmaster70/ms-dos-simulator/README.md

 # MS-DOS Terminal Simulator

-A Python-based MS-DOS terminal simulator that recreates the look and feel of the classic MS-DOS command prompt.
-It runs directly in your terminal and includes several built-in DOS-style commands.
+A Python-based MS-DOS terminal simulator that recreates the classic MS-DOS command-line experience.
+It runs directly in your terminal and includes a collection of DOS-style commands.

-**Windows is recommended.**
+**Windows Only**

 ---

-## 🐍 Python File
+## 🐍 Running the Program

-Run the simulator:

 ```bash
 python ms-dos.py
 ```

-If you have multiple Python versions installed:
+If needed:

 ```bash
 python3 ms-dos.py